 “Third clue: Go to the loft again and find the fourth clue.”

-If you’re wondering where all this was leading, you can imagine Lane’s sense of anticipation.
+You can imagine Lane’s sense of anticipation.
 Back in the loft, he found this:

 “Fourth clue: Hooray, you found the surprise!”